 4. Decide What Types of Content You Will Publish

-When you are just launching your content marketing efforts and have limited resources, it’s best to start small and focus on only one form of content.
+When you’re initiating your content marketing strategies as a small business with limited resources, it’s best to start by focusing on only one form of content.
 This will allow you to figure out your style, gain experience, find out what works for you, and readjust your process to optimize it.

-Once you’ve mastered the content form of your choosing, you can consider repurposing what you’ve already published into different formats.
+Once you’ve become proficient in your chosen content form, you can consider repurposing what you’ve already published into different formats.
 This way, you can easily test out how successful they are.

-For example, most small businesses start with a blog.
-When you build up enough volume, with modern technology, it’s easy to convert your articles into podcasts and reach a whole new audience.
+For example, many small businesses initiate their journey with a blog.
+As your content volume grows, leveraging modern technology, it’s easy to convert your articles into podcasts and reach a whole new audience.
 And when you start creating stand-alone audio content, you can make the transcripts available on your blog.

 Next, these can be repurposed into video, social media carousels, infographics, and whatnot.